Sen12345/restaurant/README.md

-## About Laravel
+## About This Project

 A fully database driven e-commerce website with an integrated  aesthetic and elegant template enhances the user experiece of restaurant bookings and buyig food online.
 Please see features and functionalities inplemented below:

-- Admin section with CMS to perform CRUD o food menus
+- Admin section with CMS to perform CRUD on food menus
-- Shoppig cart to but food online
+- Shopping cart to but food online
 - Reservation interface to book seat in advance
 - Breakfast , lunch and dinner menu